Nan Lian Garden_9-Aug-2020.jpg

 Chinese Language & Culture Teacher

-Lucy Liu, Chinese Language and Culture Teacher, was born and raised in Guangzhou, China.
-After graduating from Jinan University in China, she completed her master's degree in Chinese Culture from the Hong Kong Polytechnic University.
+Lucy Liu was born and raised in Guangzhou, China.
+She earned her bachelor’s degree from Jinan University and later completed a master’s degree in Chinese Culture at the Hong Kong Polytechnic University.

-Lucy has nearly a decade of Cantonese and Mandarin teaching experience in Hong Kong.
-She has extensive experience teaching International General Certificate of Secondary Education (IGCSE) Chinese and International Baccalaureate (IB) Chinese exams.
-Parents and students also request Advanced Placement (AP) Chinese Language and Culture training from Lucy because all of her AP students have earned perfect AP 5 scores.
-As a very patient and thoughtful teacher, Lucy encourages students to perfect their listening, reading, writing, speaking and vocabulary skills.
+With nearly a decade of experience teaching both Mandarin and Cantonese in Hong Kong, Lucy has guided students through major international curricula, including the International General Certificate of Secondary Education (IGCSE) and International Baccalaureate (IB) Chinese programs.
+She is also highly sought after for Advanced Placement (AP) Chinese Language and Culture preparation, as all of her AP students have earned perfect scores of 5.

 Vocabulary is the Foundation